Gjade912/gik2f8-10-projekt/README.md

 # Final Project for GIK2F8

-A simple army builder followign the basic rules for army building in warhammer 40000.
+A simple army builder followign the basic rules for army building in Warhammer 40000.

 Sadly it does not have saved points cost for units.